ScilifelabDataCentre/pathogens-portal/content/english/biobanks/add_collection.md

 Note that we distinguish between *biobanks* and *collections within biobanks*.
 Even if a biobank has a single collection, you should fill out both the form for adding a new biobank and the form for adding a new collection.
 If you would like to add a new biobank, please fill out [the form for adding a new biobank](/biobanks/add_biobank/).

+The portal team will add new biobanks as quickly as possible after receiving that form.
+However, in order to prevent delays, please specify the 'new' biobank name by selecting 'other (please specify)' in the biobank name list and type the biobank name in the box that appears.'

 {{< add_collection_form >}}

 #### Personal data policy